aokour/NimbleSearch/README.md

 URL: **/api/nimble/analytics**\
 Pipelines:
-- **nimble.searchAnalytics**: Tab Item settings, user input for search, and search results, process for analytics See the pipelines config for more info: `NimbleSearch.Foundation.Core.Pipelines.config` These pipelines are called from the NimbleService class which can also be replaced via IoC dependency injection, though not expected to be necessary.
+- **nimble.searchAnalytics**: given Tab Item settings, user input for search, and search results, process for analytics

+See the pipelines config for more info: `NimbleSearch.Foundation.Core.Pipelines.config`\
+These pipelines are called from the NimbleService class which can also be replaced via IoC dependency injection, though not expected to be necessary.

 # Search UI markup